Skip to content

 How long is the flight from Kathmandu to Germany?+

-The flight from Tribhuvan International Airport, Kathmandu to Germany is approximately 10 hours.
-Typically connects via Doha, Dubai or Delhi — total travel time including transit is 12–18 hours.
+The flight from Tribhuvan International Airport to Germany is approximately 10 hours.
+Routes typically connect via Doha, Dubai or Delhi — total travel including transit is 12–18 hours.

 Can I change my employer in Germany after arriving?+